-What Happens if you File Your Taxes Late?
+What Happens If You File Your Taxes Late?

 Failure to file penalty.
 The penalty for filing your taxes late is usually 5% of the tax liability, per month, until the taxes are filed.
 The cap for the failure to file penalty is 25% of your unpaid taxes.
 The clock starts rolling the day after the due date your return was not filed.
 If you wait at least 60 days beyond the due date or extended due date, the minimum penalty you will pay is the lesser of $135 or 100% of the unpaid taxes.
 (Keep in mind, this is the minimum penalty).

-What Happens if You Don’t File Your Taxes?
+What Happens If You Don’t File Your Taxes?

-The failure to file and failure to pay penalties both assume you will pay your taxes within a reasonable time frame.
+The failure-to-file and failure-to-pay penalties both assume you will pay your taxes within a reasonable time frame.
 If you are a few months late, chances are good that you will only be subjected to penalties – assuming your tax return checks out fine.

 The IRS may take a deeper look into your tax return and determine if you owe underpayment penalties.
-These include (from least severe to most severe) a Frivolous Return, Negligence, Civil Fraud, and Criminal Fraud (tax evasion).
+These include (from least severe to most severe) a Frivolous Return, Negligence, Civil Fraud and Criminal Fraud (tax evasion).
 At the low end of the scale, you will be subjected to additional fees on top of the late penalties and fees mentioned above.
 At the high end of the scale, you could face jail time.
 Read more about potential penalties for not filing.

-File a Tax Deadline Extension if You Will Be Late
+File a Tax Deadline Extension If You Will Be Late

 Military Members May Be Eligible for a Longer Extension

 Some military members may be eligible to extend their tax deadline if they served in a combat zone in the previous or current tax year.
 Here is an FAQ from the IRS website which covers some of the common questions about this benefit.
 It’s important to note that this extension will be approved, but you should notate this when you file your taxes.
-This additional military extension can help you avoid the failure to file and failure to pay penalties, provided you file your tax return by your new tax deadline, as determined by your extension eligibility.
+This additional military extension can help you avoid the failure to file and failure to pay penalties, provided you file your tax return by your new tax deadline as determined by your extension eligibility.